 Alcohol, Substance Use & Social Gatherings

 At many social events, alcohol is commonplace.
-This may make one in recovery feel apprehensive to attend because family members/friends may not know you are in recovery or being around people drinking is a challenge.
+This may make one in recovery feel apprehensive to attend because family members and friends may not know you are in recovery - or because being around people drinking is a challenge.

 It is okay for everyone not to know, but try to have at least one trusted person there to help if needed.

-Many in recovery find it helpful to have a non-alcoholic drink in their hand, this may help discourage family members/friends from giving you a drink or asking if you want one.
+Many in recovery find it helpful to have a non-alcoholic drink in their hand, this may help discourage family members or friends from giving you a drink or asking if you want one.